 1927 - The Bambos Houses, Dessau, Germany.
 Unbuilt row of prefab houses for Bauhaus masters Bayer, Albers, Mayer, Breuer, Otte and Schmidt (BAMBOS).

 1928 - The Spandau-Haselhorst Housing, Spandau, Germany.
-Unbuilt.
-Designed for a competition.
+Unbuilt project designed for a competition.

 1928 - The Marcel and Martha Erps Breuer Apartment, Berlin, Germany.
 Address unknown; do you know where it is?

 1928 - The Melder House, Mahrisch-Ostrau, Czechoslovakia.
 Raised concrete frame structure.
-Unsure if built.
+Unbuilt.

 1929 - The De Francesco Apartment, Berlin, Germany.
 Address unknown; do you know where it is?

-1929 - The Von der Heydt Apartment Interiors, Berlin, Germany.
-Building designed by Karl Hoffmann.
+1929 - The Baron Eduard Von der Heydt Apartment Interior, aka Golfhaus, Wannsee Golf Club, Berlin, Germany.
+This was an apartment inside a house designed by Karl Hoffmann.
+Breuer created furniture as well.
 Address unknown; do you know where it is?

 1930 - The Boroschek Apartment, Berlin, Germany.
 Address unknown; do you know where it is?

-1931 - The Reidemeister House, Berlin, Germany.
+1931 - The Leopold and Ursula Reidemeister House, Berlin, Germany.
 Address unknown; do you know where it is?

 1936 - The Gane Pavilion House, Bristol UK.
 Built by Breuer and York for PE Gane Ltd., a Bristol furniture manufacturer with a Modernist line.
 The house was built for the Royal Agricultural Show in Ashton Park just outside Bristol and was destroyed when the show closed.

-1936 - The Crofton Gane House, 24 Downs Park West, Clifton suburb of Bristol, England.
-A furniture manufacturer commissioned Breuer, at the same time that the Gane Pavillion was built, to remodel his house.
+1936 - The Crofton Gane House, 24 Downs Park West, Bristol, England.
+A furniture manufacturer commissioned Breuer, at the same time that the Gane Pavilion was built, to remodel his house.
 Both projects were aimed at promoting Gane's Modernist furniture.
 The house still stands but its contents were removed in the 1970s.
 Quite a bit of the is furniture in various public collections.

 1936 - The Dorothea (Dora) Ventris Apartment Renovation, 47 High Point, North Hill, Highgate, London, UK.
 Breuer also designed the furniture, including this hifi sideboard.
 Dora Ventris died in 1940, her son Michael in 1956; his wife Lois in 1988.
 The bulk of the Breuer furniture was sold at auction in 2002.

-1937 - The Sea Lane House, aka MacNabb House, East Preston, Angmering-On-Sea, Sussex, England.
+1937 - aka Sea Lane House, aka MacNabb House, East Preston, Angmering-On-Sea, Sussex, England.
 Designed with F. R. S. Yorke.
 Bottom photo by Spellner Millner.

 1939 - The Edward and Margrit Fischer House and Studio, aka Waldermark, 1300 Wrightstown Road, Newtown PA.
 Commissioned 1938.
 Designed with Walter Gropius.
 The Fischers were friends of Breuer and Gropius from the Bauhaus days.
-Breuer designed a guest house, at 1280 Wrightstown Road, which was built in 1948.
-There is also a garage.
+The studio is about 20 feet from the main house.
+Despite studying at the Bauhaus, the Fischers refused to have their house photographed or published, which infuriated Breuer.
 Sold in 1996 to David F. and Cecily R. Itkoff.

-1940 - The Robert and Cecelia Frank Residence, 96 East Woodland Road, Pittsburgh PA.
+1940 - The Robert and Cecelia Frank Residence, 96 Woodland Road, Pittsburgh PA.
 Designed with Walter Gropius.
 Commissioned in 1939 after the Franks visited Gropius' house in Lincoln MA.
 12,000-sf, complete with a dining room that seats 24 people, curved glass facade, five terraces, nine bedrooms, 13 bathrooms and a 40x20 indoor swimming pool.
-Deeded to their son Alan I. W. Frank.
+Deeded to their son Alan I. W. Frank, still owner as of 2020.
 Website.
 Photos by Joe Marinaro and Pete Copeland.

 1941 - The Sprinza Weizenblatt Residence, 46 Marlborough Road, Asheville NC.
 Weizenblatt came to Asheville from Austria to practice ophthalmology.
-Commissioned 1940.
+Commissioned in 1940.
+Bottom photo by Mary Jo Brezny.
 Asheville's Anthony Lord was the supervising architect.
 Upon her death, the property was given to Bertrand and Hertha Horwitz, Weizenblatt's niece.
 Deeded in 2006 to 46 Marlborough Road LLC, controlled by Hertha Horwitz.
-Bottom photo by Mary Jo Brezny.

-1944 - The 1200 Square Foot House, aka Postwar Home for the Ladies Home Journal. to be located somewhere in Florida.
-Unsure if built.
+1944 - The 1200 Square Foot House, aka Postwar Home, designed for the Ladies Home Journal to be located somewhere in Florida.
+Unbuilt.

-1944 - The Aluminum City Terrace Housing Project, Aluminum City Terrace, New Kensington PA near Pittsburgh.
+1944 - The Aluminum City Terrace Housing Project, Aluminum City Terrace, New Kensington PA.
 Designed with Walter Gropius.
 Built by the federal government to house defense workers during World War II.
 Continues to operate as a successful cooperative.

 1944 - The East River Apartments, New York NY.
 Unbuilt.